Medicaid Trust Program

 When should the Medicaid Trust Program be notified of changes in the trust?

-The Medicaid Trust Program will request annual reports and any changes to the address of the trust should be reported within ten days of any change.
+The Medicaid Trust Program will request annual reports and any changes to the address of the trustee should be reported within ten days of any change.

 What happens if the trustee pays for items that are not appropriate?